-- 7. Only trained COPE and climbing staff may climb using lobster claws or similar tether systems to self-belay above the anchor, such as during a staple climb.
+- Only trained COPE and climbing staff may climb using lobster claws or similar tether systems to self-belay above the anchor, such as during a staple climb.
 Load-limiting or fall-arresting devices shall be used in these situations. - 8.
 Measures are in place to provide for the safety of everyone at the program site, including observers.
 Everyone must be belayed or tethered when within 8 feet of an edge where a fall of more than 6 feet could occur.
 All zip line staff who are working on launch or landing areas where the staff member can come in contact with a moving participant must be tethered. - 9.
-A consistent process is used by all COPE and climbing staff to ensure that clothing, head protection, environment, connections, and knots are double-checked in any belayed events for staff members and participants.
+Until December 31, 2025, a consistent process is used by all COPE and climbing staff to ensure that clothing, helmet and harness head protection, environment, connections, and knots are double-checked in any belayed events for staff members and participants.
+This requirement must also be followed by staff at all times, including setup and takedown of life safety systems. - Not later than January 1, 2026, a consistent posted or displayed process is used and verbalized by all COPE and climbing staff to ensure that clothing, helmet and harness head protection, environment, connections, and knots are double-checked in any belayed events for staff members and participants.
 This requirement must also be followed by staff at all times, including setup and takedown of life safety systems. - 10.
 Written incident resolution plans identifying likely emergencies, including rescues, and procedures for resolving them are reviewed with COPE and climbing staff members and rehearsed annually.
 Plans must address emergency access (see Standard AO-805). - 11.
 At least one person at the program site must have a valid certificate of training in first aid and American Red Cross Adult CPR/AED training or equivalent, and be physically present whenever the program is in operation.
 If the program site is more than 60 minutes away from emergency medical services (EMS), then a person trained to a minimum level of wilderness first aid must be present on the program site. - 12.
 Rescue equipment and medical supplies appropriate for likely incidents must be on-site and accessible when the program is in operation, and at least one person must be trained in the use of all supplies.